DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 [27] D. Kalajdzievski, "A rank stabilization scaling factor for fine-tuning with LoRA," *arXiv:2312.03732*, Dec.
 2023.
 [Online].
 Available: https://arxiv.org/abs/2312.03732

 [28] T. Dettmers, A. Pagnoni, A. Holtzman, and L. Zettlemoyer, "QLoRA: Efficient finetuning of quantized LLMs," in *Proc.
 37th Int.
 Conf.
 Neural Inf.
 Process.
 Syst.
 (NeurIPS)*, New Orleans, LA, USA, Dec.
 2023, pp. 10088–10115.

 ---

-**Notes on the validity of selected references**

-- `[15]` Ideogram AI 2026: points to the official Ideogram 4.0 technical blog post at `https://ideogram.ai/blog/ideogram-4.0/`.
-This is the sole official source published by Ideogram AI as of this writing; *an arXiv-format technical report has not been released*.
-The web URL and access date `Jun.
-28, 2026` are recorded in the reference entry.
-- `[16]` Qwen3-VL Technical Report (*arXiv:2511.21631*, submitted 2025-11-26): the official arXiv paper by the Qwen Team describing the Qwen3-VL architecture in detail.
-Updated after the initial draft was written.
-Previously this reference was listed generically as "technical report, 2026" because the arXiv version had not yet appeared; now it has an official arXiv ID (`https://arxiv.org/abs/2511.21631`) and can be directly looked up.
-Qwen3-VL describes dense 2B/4B/8B/32B and MoE 30B-A3B/235B-A22B variants, supporting 256K-token interleaved context.
-The version used by Ideogram4 is Qwen3-VL-8B-Instruct (the 8B dense variant).
-- `[17]` Baidu ERNIE-Image Team: points to the official blog post "Introducing ERNIE-Image" at `https://yiyan.baidu.com/blog/posts/ernie-image`.
-This is Baidu's official announcement source for ERNIE-Image, although a PDF-format technical report has not been widely released.
-The web URL and access date `Jun.
-28, 2026` are recorded in the reference entry.
-- `[21]` Qwen-Image Technical Report (*arXiv:2508.02324*): this is the reference cited for the Qwen-Image architecture section, with an official arXiv ID (`https://arxiv.org/abs/2508.02324`) and the most peer-reviewable source.
-- `[18]` DiffSynth-Studio: open-source software reference.
-The repository URL (`https://github.com/modelscope/DiffSynth-Studio`), the 2024–2026 development span, and the specific commit hash (`6d103c0`, accessed 2026-06-05) used to load Ideogram4 are now recorded in the reference entry.

-References `[1]`–`[14]`, `[19]`, `[20]`, and `[23]`–`[28]` are widely published works, searchable via Google Scholar or arXiv; no authenticity issues.

-**Cross-referencing body ↔ reference list:** The model-specific citations used in Section 1.4.3 have been cross-checked against the reference list: Qwen-Image is cited with `[21]`, ERNIE-Image with `[17]`, Ideogram4 with `[15–16]`, and FLUX with `[22]`.
-General visual-text-rendering limitations are supported by `[10], [24–26]`, while flow-matching background is supported by `[19–20]`.
-In later revision rounds, reference `[16]` was updated from the generic "technical report, 2026" form to the official arXiv ID `2511.21631` after the Qwen Team published the full technical report.

----